 People who suffer from migraines can experience increased light sensitivity.
 But there are some treatments to help manage dry eye and reduce the symptoms associated with it.

-Dry Eye Therapy
+Dry Eye Treatment

 There are several ways you can diminish dry eye symptoms and help your eyes feel refreshed.
-While dry eye therapy may not stop all of your headaches, it can help manage dry eye signs that might contribute to the discomfort of headaches.
+While dry eye treatment may not stop all of your headaches, it can help manage dry eye signs that might contribute to the discomfort of headaches.

 If you are someone who spends a lot of time staring at digital screens, you may want to try blue light blocking lenses.
 These lenses limit the amount of blue light you’re exposed to during long sessions on a computer.
 The benefits can include better sleep and less eye fatigue.